Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Models and Problem Formulation

 \end{thm}

-By Theorem~\ref{thm:decompose}, when the perturbation parameters of each user are optimal, the overall MSE of the mechanism achieves its minimum.
+By Theorem~\ref{thm:decompose}, when each local mechanism is optimized, the global MSE of the system achieves its minimum.
 In addition, each user can perform its local optimization independent of each other, which well suits the local setting.
-Next, we formulate the utility and privacy tradeoff as an optimization problem in each local case with an MSE of:
+Now, each local optimization problem incurs an MSE of:

 where $(a)$ follows the law of total variance.